 The NHA will once again team up with the Federation of State Humanities Councils to host a National Humanities Conference.
 This year the conference will meet in New Orleans, November November 8-11, 2018.
 The Working Group, Humanities PHD & Public Humanities, co-chaired by Teresa Mangum and Mona Frederick, director of the Robert Penn Warren Humanities Center at Vanderbilt University, is collaborating with the #ConnectedAcademics project in a double session.

 Finally, at the annual business meeting, our director, Teresa Mangum, was elected Vice President of the NHA Board of Directors.
-She has served on the Board since XXXX.

 For more information about the benefits of our UI membership, visit the NHA website.
 For details from the NHA Advocacy Day, take a look at the lively Tweets. #HAD18